 Back to Impact investing for a full circle – it is equivalent to frontier market investing in the domain of SRI, as it seeks to generate a positive societal return and not just screen out select ESG performance.
 As we explained above, the impact investor has a clear mission to intentionally and measurably address benefits that accrue to society.
 There are endless examples of awe-inspiring companies driving positive societal impact through sustainable business models.

-We’ve perhaps allowed a few too many flowers to bloom in the S(R)i space and it’s thwarting the development of the ‘impact revolution’ and its endeavor to tackle ‘cowardly capital’ (a manifesto!).
-To mobilize ‘traditional’ capital to address societal challenges - yes, that includes climate change - we need to be clear with our intentions and language.
-We’re obviously not the only ones making noise on this: The Case for Simplifying Sustainable Investment Terminology.
+Obviously Hans Rosling was right, we inevitably find a binary or a bucket to lock into at every level.
+The more we can discuss and develop the continuum of S(R)i**, the more comfortable it will get to facilitate the transition.
+We’ve perhaps allowed a few too many flowers to bloom and it’s thwarting the development of the ‘impact revolution’ and its endeavor to tackle ‘cowardly capital’ (a manifesto!).
+To mobilize ‘traditional’ capital to address societal challenges - yes, that includes climate change - we need to be clear with our intentions and language.***

 * Factfulness - haven’t read it? take the test and if you don’t ace it, you gotta read it – deal?: https://factfulnessquiz.com